jimmyyentran/SQAAS_Toolkit/README.md

 A work in progress to improve the life of a SQAAS member

-### Prerequisites
+## Prerequisites

 You will need [Rally API key](https://rally1.rallydev.com/login).

-### Running
+## Running

-If you are using windows just double click the .exe file
+If you are on Windows just double click the .exe file

-### For Developers
+## For Developers

-Windows is the primary platform but Mac is also supported as well.
+Windows is the primary platform but Mac is also supported.

 You will need [Maven](https://maven.apache.org/install.html) and [Java JDK 1.8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).

+### Compile source

 ```
 cd SQAAS_Toolkit